nautobot/go-nautobot/docs/WritableFrontPortTemplateRequest.md

 ### NewWritableFrontPortTemplateRequest

-`func NewWritableFrontPortTemplateRequest(name string, type_ PortTypeChoices, rearPortTemplate ApprovalWorkflowStageResponseApprovalWorkflowStage, ) *WritableFrontPortTemplateRequest`
+`func NewWritableFrontPortTemplateRequest(name string, type_ PortTypeChoices, rearPortTemplate BulkWritableCableRequestStatus, ) *WritableFrontPortTemplateRequest`

 NewWritableFrontPortTemplateRequest instantiates a new WritableFrontPortTemplateRequest object This constructor will assign default values to properties that have it defined,